“They Didn’t Spare Anyone”: The Story of an Israeli Massacre in Gaza

 In December, Israeli ground troops entered a Gaza apartment building filled with innocent people.
 Survivors told Al Jazeera that the soldiers left a “bloodbath” in their wake.

 Yahya Anan walked through the place his family once called home.
 Dried blood still coated the walls and floors.
 There were bullet holes everywhere.
-Shell casings were scattered around the stairs and floor.
+Casings were scattered around the stairs and floor.

 “This was one of the worst days of my life,” Yahya said.
 Clutching his chest, he bent over and held a hand up to our cameraman, asking for a moment.